andraztori/marrakesh/marrakesh/architecture3.md

 ### Convergence Mechanism

-The system uses an **iterative feedback loop** to find optimal pacing:
+The system uses an **iterative feedback loop** to find optimal pacing and boost factors:
-- Run auctions with current pacing
+- Run auctions with current pacing and boost factors
 - Measure actual performance vs. targets
-- Adjust pacing proportionally to error
+- Adjust pacing/boost proportionally to error using proportional controllers
-- Repeat until convergence (within 1% tolerance)
+- Repeat until convergence (no changes in an iteration)

+**Campaign Convergence**:
+- Campaigns converge their pacing multipliers to meet impression or budget targets
+- Uses `ControllerProportional` for smooth adjustments
+- Each campaign type has its own convergence logic

+**Seller Convergence**:
+- Sellers with dynamic boost factors converge to balance supply costs with virtual costs
+- Fixed boost sellers maintain constant boost factors
+- First-price sellers don't use boost factors

-This is not a pacing algorithm to be studied—it's a **simulation calibration tool** that ensures campaigns operate at their optimal point, allowing clean observation of other marketplace dynamics.
+This is not a pacing algorithm to be studied—it's a **simulation calibration tool** that ensures campaigns and sellers operate at their optimal point, allowing clean observation of other marketplace dynamics.

+### Convergence Architecture

+The system uses trait-based dynamic dispatch for convergence:
+- `CampaignConverge` trait: Defines convergence parameter interface for campaigns
+- `CampaignConvergePacing`: Concrete convergence parameter storing pacing multiplier
+- `SellerConverge` trait: Defines convergence parameter interface for sellers
+- `SellerConvergeBoost`: Concrete convergence parameter storing boost factor
+- `CampaignConverges` / `SellerConverges`: Containers holding convergence parameters for all campaigns/sellers

+This design allows each campaign and seller type to have its own convergence logic while maintaining a uniform interface.

 ---